-Some of the personal information that we collect about you or which you or your employer or provides to us about you may be special categories of data.
+Some of the personal information that we collect about you or which you or your employer provides to us about you may be special categories of data.
 Special categories of data include information about racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, your physical and mental health or sexual life.

-Please note that we need certain types of personal information so that we can provide services to you or so you, or your employer, can provide services to us.
+Please note that we need certain types of personal information so that we can provide services to you so you, or your employer, can provide services to us.
 If you do not provide us with such personal information, or ask us to delete it, you may no longer be able to access our services or provide goods and services to us.

 1.2 Personal information we collect about you